 So I advised.
 It probably wasn’t what he wanted to hear really, but he listened anyway.
 Drawing on my years of experience in the property arena, I considered all the options, asked a few pointed questions to grasp an understanding of his plans and intentions, and following some deliberation I delivered an option that I felt was the only suitable course for him to consider.

 “Stick of dynamite, mate.
 Blow the thing up.”

 His blank stare could have been interpreted as disbelief at what I’d just said, but deep in his facial expression there was something else.
 A hint of something flashed in his eyes, and it took a while to figure it out.
 I really thought I’d stepped over the line, and insulted my client, but after a second or two his expression changed.

 He was relieved.
 His whole demeanour changed, and he started to become quite animated.

 “I knew it!” he exclaimed.
 “I tried to tell everyone, but they wouldn’t listen” he exalted.

 Now it was my turn to be confused.
 But as he spoke, the story unfolded.
-This property was in the centre of a family dispute, with one faction wanting to sell, one faction wanting to keep the status quo, and one faction wanting to develop the site.
+This property was the centre of a family dispute.
+One faction wanting to sell, one faction wanting to keep the status quo, and one faction wanting to develop the site.